What is the Personal Care Attendant (PCA) Program?

-All PCAs hired after January 2014, are required to complete a one-time, mandatory, 3-hour PCA New Hire Orientation within six months of their hire date.
-PCAs that need to complete this required orientation will receive a letter from their fiscal intermediary (payroll agency) with information needed to register.
+All PCAs hired after January 2014, are required to complete a one-time, mandatory, four-hour PCA New Hire Orientation within nine months of their hire date.
+PCAs who need to complete this required orientation will receive a letter from their fiscal intermediary (payroll agency) with information needed to register.
 The three fiscal intermediaries are Stavros, Northeast ARC or Tempus Unlimited.

 The PCA Consumer-employer will decide to send their PCA to a group session or deliver the PCA New Hire Orientation themselves.
 The PCA will be paid to attend the orientation, which needs to be scheduled during non-work hours.